 Today, I’m sharing an excellent, informative post from Thrive Market–an online shopping club that helps you save on everything from Paleo-friendly and gluten-free foods to eco-friendly home goods.

 If you’re reading this, you’re probably interested in living a happier life, which naturally extends to living a healthier life (in my experience, the two tend to go hand-in-hand).
 To quote James Oppenheim, “The foolish man seeks happiness in the distance; the wise grows it under his feet.”
-Frankly, moving your body is a wonderful way to grow happiness under your own two feet.Exercise not only changes your body—it changes your mind and your mood.
+Frankly, moving your body is a wonderful way to grow happiness underneath your own two feet.Exercise not only changes your body—it changes your mind and your mood.
 Click To Tweet

 Since Thrive did such a nice job of outlining the many benefits of exercise, I’m happy to share their work here with you.
 I hope you enjoy it and learn something new!